-The passive voice isn’t grammatically incorrect and neither are weak words, but they don’t work on websites.
-Landing page copy is all about action: read this, click here, subscribe now.
+The passive voice isn’t grammatically incorrect and neither are weak words, but they don’t work in marketing copy.
+From landing pages to social media captions, that copy is all about action: read this, click here, subscribe now.
 And if you want someone to stick with you through a blog post, you can’t afford to waffle your words.

-Here’s a list of weak words with which I agree wholeheartedly:
+Here’s Content Marketing Institute’s list of weak words, which I wholeheartedly support.

-If these words are in your copy, restructure.
-Here’s a handy chart to guide the way:
+If these words are in your copy, restructure!

 Read my full rant on passive writing in social media copy for examples of passive writing and my recommended adjustments.